neeleshbisht99/ArtificialEngineer/docs/guides/LocalLLMs.md

 starcoder2:latest               f67ae0f64584    1.7 GB  19 hours ago
 ```

-## 2. Start OpenDevin
+## 2. Start artificialEngineer

-Use the instructions in [README.md](/README.md) to start OpenDevin using Docker.
+Use the instructions in [README.md](/README.md) to start artificialEngineer using Docker.
 But when running `docker run`, you'll need to add a few more arguments:

 ```bash